 Avoid the following situation: an insurmountable daily imaging workload with a queue of patient studies that never ends.
 A job like this is bound to end badly.
-But, what is an unsafe workload for you, the radiologist and/or patient?
-Or more specifically, when looking for a job, how many studies are too much to read on a daily basis?
+But, what is an unsafe workload for you, the radiologist?
+Or more accurately, when looking for a job, how many studies are too much to read daily?
 Let’s investigate these issues together by examining some of the markers of workload and then get to some more specifics about the appropriate RVUs for an individual radiologist.

 The Lowly RVU

-Before we arrive at a conclusion about how much work is too much, we first have to define a unit of work.
+Before we conclude how much work is too much, we first have to define a unit of work.
 We call the basic measurement of work, the RVU or relative value unit.
-According to a great presentation on the history of insurance, the first “RVU” came out in 1992 (1), a relative value unit consists of three different components- physician work, practice expense, and malpractice.
+According to an excellent presentation on the history of insurance, the first “RVU” came out in 1992 (1), and a relative value unit was defined as consisting of three different components- physician work, practice expense, and malpractice.
 Most of the cost/workload of the RVU relates to physician work and practice expense.

 So, who decides the cost of an RVU?
-Basically, the American Medical Association defined a committee called the AMA Specialty Society Relative Value Update Committee (the RUC).
-It consists of an expert panel made up of an individual from the 21 major national specialty societies, two IM specialists, one primary care practitioner, one specialist, and 6 additional committee members.
-They assign exactly what the Medicare costs are for each procedure.
+Well, the American Medical Association defined a committee called the AMA Specialty Society Relative Value Update Committee (the RUC).
+It consists of an expert panel made up of an individual from the 21 major national specialty societies, two IM specialists, one primary care practitioner, one specialist, and six additional committee members.
+They assign explicitly what the Medicare costs are for each procedure.
 (1)

 Why Is The Average RVUs Per Radiologist Is Important?
 (And Why It’s Not!)